GuillaumeRacine/Transcripts_Automated/README.md

 - Notion: Creates a callout with video info, a bookmark for the URL, and converts Markdown to headings (H1–H3), bullets, numbered lists, quotes, code blocks, dividers, and paragraphs.
 - Rate limits: Summarization chunks large transcripts before synthesizing.
  - Notion access: Share the parent page with your integration (via the Share menu) so it can create child pages.
- - Filtering: Playlist scans fetch durations and skip videos shorter than the configured minimum.
-Items with unknown duration are kept.